Rhinoplasty & Nose Job Surgery in London

 -

-What is a preservation Rhinoplasty?In those of Caucasian origin, one of the most common reasons to request rhinoplasty is for correction of the dorsal hump regardless of age or gender.
-Dorsal hump reduction involves removal of varying amounts of both bone and cartilage.
+What is a preservation rhinoplasty?In those of Caucasian origin, one of the most common reasons to request rhinoplasty is for correction of the dorsal hump, regardless of age or gender.
+Dorsal hump reduction involves the removal of varying amounts of both bone and cartilage.
 In traditional methods, this process of removal results in an 'open-roof deformity' and must be surgically restored to restore nasal functionality.

-The traditional method of performing Rhinoplasty has for many years been the standard method of reshaping noses with the risk of bony unevenness and residual deformity.
+The traditional method of performing rhinoplasty has for many years been the standard method of reshaping noses with the risk of bony unevenness and residual deformity.
 Of all procedures in cosmetic surgery, Rhinoplasty carries the highest risk of secondary and corrective revision surgery later on.
 Secondary procedures often require the use of grafts taken from the ear or ribs.

-With preservation rhinoplasty, surgeon no longer need to employ aggressive methods of hump resection.
+With preservation rhinoplasty, surgeons no longer need to employ aggressive methods of hump resection.
 Dorsal preserving surgery avoids many of the complications seen with traditional methods and with reduced downtime.
 As with all types of Rhinoplasty we perform, preservation Rhinoplasty is performed as a day case procedure.

 The use of internal packs for the nose after surgery is eliminated with a preservation rhinoplasty procedure.
-This makes the recovery process much more pleasant for patients allowing a speedier return to normal activities of daily living.
+This makes the recovery process much more pleasant for patients allowing a speedier return to normal activities of daily living. -

 -